How to Sell your Maryland Real Property without Realtors

-Since this is not your occupation or field of expertise, when selling your house, remind yourself of all the rules and Maryland state laws you need to follow.
+Since this is not your occupation or field of expertise, remind yourself of all the rules and Maryland state laws you need to follow when selling your house.
 We meant it when we said this was hands-on.

 Your Maryland flat fee MLS business needs to keep your listing updated and automatically update the MLS with any changes.
-This is one of the factors involved in the first place selection of the correct MLS business.
+This is one factor in the first-place selection of the correct MLS business.
 If you fail to update them promptly, this will result in fines that you’ll have to pay out of pocket.

 When selling, other Maryland regulations you need to bear in mind include:

 The criteria can and will vary state by state, as with many laws, so read up on what is expected to be reported in Maryland.